-Once we land, we pick up bikes and helmets to traverse the paths through the scrubby landscape.
-Neither Ali nor I have had much recent bicycle experience, nevertheless, off we wobble.
+Once we disembark, we pick up bikes and helmets to traverse the paths that wind through the scrubby landscape.
+Though neither Ali nor I have had much recent bicycle experience, nevertheless, off we wobble.
 Whoa: critters at eleven o’clock.
 Some dude is stalking a pair of quokkas through the underbrush with his selfie stick.
 You go, asshole.
 We aren’t pedaling for long before we reach a bathing opportunity called The Basin, a sandy-bottomed pool surrounded by submerged rocks.
 It looks sublime, but not for us.
-Enough with the pedaling.

 We catch an early boat back to Fremantle, amused and satisfied.
 Cher has arrived!
-Wandering back to our digs we search for the statue of Bon Scott, front man for AC/DC, rock legend, and dead since 1980.
-Many potential statues exist.
-When we discover the thing, Fremantle’s favorite son has been represented half-life size and standing on an amp.
+Wandering back to our digs we keep one eye out for the statue of Bon Scott, front man for AC/DC, rock legend, and dead since 1980.
+Much potential statuary exists.
+When we discover the thing, Fremantle’s favorite son has been immortalized in bronze, half life-size and standing on an amp.

 Hoping against hope, I place a call to Apple Support.
 There will be no easy fix, but they’re helpful nonetheless.
 Dinner is outdoors at Little Creatures, a well-known pub with neo-galactic decor.

 one thought on “THE OUTBACK AND SO FORTH – Wednesday, 28 February”

 Fun facts.
 I can now identify a quokka.
 Squirrel/prairie dog of Down Under?
 Do they squeak?